Interactive Progress View

 There are three panels:

 - Left — operations.
-Every step and operation in your pipeline, with a live status, the running counts, the cost, and the elapsed time.
-The total cost and time for the whole run are at the top.
+Every step and operation, with live status, counts, cost, and elapsed time.
+Total cost and time for the run are at the top.

 - Middle — documents.
 One circle per document for the selected operation.
-A filled circle means the document is done (green), in progress (orange), or errored (red); a hollow circle means it has not started yet.
-The header shows how far along the operation is.
+A filled circle is done (green), in progress (orange), or errored (red); a hollow circle has not started.
+The header shows the operation's progress.

 - Right — detail.
-The output of the document under the cursor, the prompt that produced it, and a short note about where it came from.
-Documents appear here as soon as they finish, so you can inspect results while the run is still going.
+The output of the document under the cursor, the prompt that produced it, and a note about where it came from.
+Documents appear here as soon as they finish, while the run is still going.

 Moving around